YaphetG/appointments/README.md

 # appointments
 A simple flask based application for adding and looking up appointments.

-#Installation
+Installation

   Application was developed in virtualenv.

     To install python dependencies:

         $pip install -r requirments.txt from the base directory

-#Before running
+Before running

    export the entry script to FLASK_APP

         $export FLASK_APP="mainapp/run.py"

 intialize the database using

         $flask initdb

-#run
+Running

   use the flask run command

         $flask run

 # Testing